genome/bfx-workshop/README.md

 Please see the [Communications](README.md#Communications) section below for accessing the Email alias to receive a Outlook Calendar invite that includes the Zoom meeting link.
 It's important to use the Outlook Calendar invite to be automatically notified of cancellations or changes to scheduling.

 The BFX Workshop schedule, _subject to change_, is available below.
-Last year's course materials can still be accessed in the "archive" folder.
+Previous years' course materials can still be accessed in the "archive" folder.
+Additionally, a Zoom recording of each Workshop session will be made available shortly after each session.

 The first Monday of each month will be a short lecture (15-30m), followed by open "office hours" to get help with assignments, or ask for advice about your own projects.
 Please contact the organizers if you have suggestions for additional lectures.